luttje/filament-user-attributes/README.md

 class ProductResource extends Resource implements UserAttributesConfigContract {
-    // This will add the user attributes to the form and table, based on the configuration for the Product model.
+    // This will add the user attributes to the form and table, based on the configuration for the Product model, specified by the User. use UserAttributesResource;
-    // It will only work if you rename the `form` and `table` methods to `resourceForm` and `resourceTable` respectively. use UserAttributesResource;

     protected static ?string $model = Product::class;